-For the Fund fiscal year ended December 31, 2023, shared expenses were allocated between the NY State of Health programs: Qualified Health Plans (QHP), Medicaid/Child Health Plus and the Essential Plan.
+For the Fund fiscal year ended December 31, 2024, shared expenses were allocated between the NY State of Health programs: Qualified Health Plans (QHP), Medicaid/Child Health Plus and the Essential Plan.
 Allocation percentages are determined using the annual enrollment projections for all expenses.
 The allocation methodology is approved annually by CMS.
-Shared expenses include the customer service center, maintenance and development of the enrollment system, enrollment assistance programs, quality assurance programs and certain labor and related fringe/indirect costs.
-Non-shared costs are paid solely by the Fund and include consulting, advertising/marketing as well as certain labor and related fringe/indirect costs.
+Shared expenses amongst all funding sources include the customer service center, maintenance and development of the enrollment system, enrollment assistance programs, quality assurance programs and certain labor and related fringe/indirect costs.
+Starting in April 2024 many expenses that were previously paid by the Fund only are allocated between the Fund and the Essential Plan on the basis of enrollment.
+These expenses include consulting, advertising/marketing, and outreach as well as certain labor and related fringe/indirect costs.